yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

   - superfluous: adj, /suːˈpɝː.flu.əs/ **The second syllable has the stress.**
     - _The report was marred by a mass of superfluous detail._
     - _Our new mayor plans to eliminate superfluous programs._
+- replace
+  - supplant: verb [ T ] formal UK ​ /səˈplɑːnt/ US ​ /səˈplænt/
+    - _Printed books will soon be supplanted by e-books._
+    - _Small children can often feel supplanted in their parents' affections (= that their parents no longer like them as much) when a new brother or sister is born._
 - repeatedly
   - [intermittent](https://dictionary.cambridge.org/us/dictionary/english/intermittent)
     - _adj_ /ˌɪn·tərˈmɪt·ənt/ not happening regularly or continuously; stopping and starting repeatedly or with long periods in between
     - _eg_ It rained intermittently all day.
 - result
+  - corollary: noun [ C ] formal /ˈkɔːr.ə.ler.i/ something that results from something else
+    - _Unfortunately, violence is the inevitable corollary of such a revolutionary change in society._
+    _McCandelss's apparent sexual innocence, however, is a corollary of a personality type that our culture purports to admire, at least in the case of its more famous adherents._
   - ramification: noun [ C usually pl ] the possible result of a decision or action
     - _Have you considered all the ramifications of changing careers at this stage of your life?_
 - rule